jensbech/isp-name/README.md

-# macOS IP / Organization bar app.

-Simple menu bar app to show and copy IP info.
+This is a macOS menu bar app to show and copy IP info

 ![example.png](example.png)